nemanjamil/azure-functions/README.md

 # azure-functions

-Code is written in VisualCode using Azure extension
+Code is written in NodeJs and VisualCode using Azure extension